Properties of an Aloha-like stability region: Ellipsoid inner and outer bounds on

-The following proposition will be used in our alternate proof of the $\Leo$ bound.
-For notational convenience, we define following functions, assuming $(c, a_{1}, a_{2})$ is given. \begin{definition} \end{definition} It can be verified that
+The following proposition (Prop.\ \ref{prop:necessaryAndsufficientTestingCdnsUsingTransformations}) will be used in our alternative proof of the $\Leo$ bound.
+It is essentially an application of Lem.\ \ref{lem:EO_necessaryAndsufficientTestingCdnsUsingTransformations}; one additional element is the conversion between two forms of an ellipsoid namely the affine transformation of a unit ball centered at the origin $\Emc = \left\{\xbf: \left. \xbf = \cbf + \Abf \vbf ~ \right| ~ \| \vbf \| < 1 \right\}$ and the (quadratic) form given in \eqref{eq:ellipsoidDef}.
+For notational convenience, we define the following functions, assuming $(c, a_{1}, a_{2})$ is given. \begin{definition} \end{definition} It can be verified that

 \begin{proposition} Fix an ellipsoid $\Emc(c,a_{1},a_{2})$.
 Define $\Lambda_{\rm e} \equiv \Smc \setminus \Emc$.
 Assume $c > \frac{1}{n}(1-\frac{1}{n})^{n-1}$.
 We have

 Conversely,

 \end{proposition}